 Here’s a simplified example of how separate trusts can help preserve estate tax benefits:

 Andy could have access (to some degree) to both trusts for his life.
-If Andy dies later in 2019, the marital trust could pass to their children outside of Andy’s estate.
-Assuming no change in valuation, Andy’s gross estate would be worth $1M at his death, equal to the $1M exemption, so no estate tax is due.
+If Andy dies later in 2024, the marital trust could pass to their children outside of Andy’s estate.
+Assuming no change in valuation, Andy’s gross estate would be worth $4M at his death.
+Due to changes in Massachusetts tax law in 2023, $2M of his estate wouldn’t be subject to the estate tax, but the remaining $2M would.

 At the federal level

-Federal estate tax legislation now allows the portability of the combined $23.16M estate tax exemption (in 2020) between spouses.
-Before, credit shelter trusts were commonly used (such as in the example above) to ensure married couples could utilize the full credit.
+Federal estate tax legislation allows the portability of the $13.61M per person exemption (2024) between spouses.
+Before, credit shelter trusts could help ensure married couples could utilize the full credit.
 Thanks to portability, this strategy is no longer necessary for many citizens.
 To elect portability, families of the decedent need to file a federal estate tax return within 9 months of their death, or request an extension.

 The change in legislation is a perfect example of why it’s so important to keep your estate plan current.
-If someone dies with an estate plan that was drafted under outdated laws, they’ll likely wind up paying a lot more in attorney fees.
+Laws change; if someone dies with an old estate plan, they’ll likely wind up paying a lot more in attorney fees.
 What’s worse, after administration costs, the result may end up looking nothing like the original intention.

 Couples with different beneficiaries